 We appreciate the fleece-lined sunglasses pocket and the attractive two-tone color scheme.
 The only bummer is that the bite valve doesn’t have an on-off knob so its easy for its prone to leaking when sitting in the backseat of your car.

-Camelback is the original pioneer of hydration packs, and the Camelback L.U.X.E is their current women’s-specific mountain bike pack.
+Camelbak is the original pioneer of hydration packs, and the Camelbak L.U.X.E is their most popular women’s-specific mountain bike pack.
 It offers a 3L water bladder, an on-off bite valve lever, and an expandable outer pocket that works well for stuffing a jacket.